Back to Living Real Change

 5 foods that can lower your cholesterol naturally

-Processed and packaged convenient foods have led to a sky-rocketing cholesterol epidemic.
+Processed and packaged convenient foods have led to a skyrocketing cholesterol epidemic.
 It is a fact that your diet impacts your cholesterol numbers.
-And your cholesterol is at the top of the doctor's chart because high cholesterol has been linked to increased risk of heart disease and stroke.
-So if you have high cholesterol, not only do you have to cut back on foods that send your bad cholesterol (LDL) soaring, but you must reach for foods that boost good cholesterol (HDL).
+Your cholesterol is at the top of the doctor's chart because high cholesterol has been linked to an increased risk of heart disease and stroke.
+So, if you have high cholesterol, not only do you have to cut back on foods that send your bad cholesterol (LDL) soaring, but you must reach for foods that boost good cholesterol (HDL).

 Where cholesterol comes from

 There are two sources of cholesterol in our bodies.
-Your liver and other cells in your body make about 75 percent of blood cholesterol.
-The other 25 percent comes from the foods you eat, specifically animal products like meats, egg yolks, whole milk, butter, cream, cheese, etc.
+Your liver and other cells in your body make up about 75% of blood cholesterol.
+The other 25% comes from the foods you eat, specifically animal products like meats, egg yolks, whole milk, butter, cream, cheese, etc.

 The cholesterol in your diet raises the cholesterol level in your blood, but that is not the biggest threat.
 Saturated fat in your diet raises your LDL levels more than anything else you eat.
 However, cholesterol and saturated fat are often found in the same foods, so by limiting your intake of foods rich in saturated fat, you’ll also help reduce your intake of cholesterol.